Inspect the Attic Before You Buy a Home

 Attic inspections aren't usually foremost on a buyer's mind, but there are a lot of good reasons for them to get up there or send their home inspector to take a look around.
 An attic reflects the history of a home.
 It can provide clues to serious problems that might not be disclosed or even known by the current owner.

 Supporting Truss or Rafter Damage

 Roof inspections won't necessarily turn up defects in the structural members of the attic.
-While the roof might look sound and secure, inside the attic you could find broken trusses or rafters.
-An inspection would disclose stress cracks that could lead to a loss of integrity.
+The roof might look sound and secure from above, but you might find broken trusses or rafters inside the attic.
+An inspection might disclose stress cracks that could lead to a loss of integrity.

 Previous Fire Damage

 It can be a sign that the home was on fire at some point if the rafters are any color other than natural wood.
 Of course, black, scorched, and sooty wood is a sure sign the property was burned in the past, but wood that's been painted white might indicate that the smoke and burned damage was covered up.
 Painting wood helps to eliminate the smell.